See a full list of American Airlines partners for earning and redeeming points and using your elite status.

 American AAdvantage program partners with a vast array of travel brands.
 These brands and partnerships make it easy to earn more miles for free flights around the globe.

 Before you book travel using your American miles, make sure to check whether booking with an American AAdvantage partner instead might be a better deal.
-A one-way domestic flight that costs 12,500 American miles could cost only 7,500 British Airways Avios depending on the length of the flight, for example.
+A one-way domestic flight that costs 12,500 American miles could cost fewer miles in British Airways Avios depending on the length of the flight, for example.
 Make sure to compare your options to see which program is the best option for your needs.